Well, internet to the rescue! I will explain the basics, in simple,

 E-I laminations: It's pretty much the only shape you can buy transformer iron in!

-I suggest you order or download a few catalogs from magnetic material manufacturers and distributors,
+I suggest you download a few catalogs from magnetic material

-so you can learn about the other 992 shapes available...
-May I suggest
+so you can learn about the other 991 shapes available...
+May I

 (Siemens), TDK, Philips, to name just a few.
-I have worked mostly with
+Several of these companies

 from certain Japanese ferrites.

 This little treatise of electromagnetism cannot be considered complete, of course, but I prefer to keep it centered on those aspects that are most important to the practical designer/hobbyist.
 I have completely skipped those aspects of electromagnetism which in my view are less relevant for practical work.
 I have also skipped a lot of practical hints, which are useful, but would have turned this article too much into a cookbook.
 If you have any question, don't hesitate to ask.
-My e-mail address is on the front page.
-If enough questions show up, I will add a "questions&answers" section to this page!
+My e-mail address can be found in the FAQ page.

 Back to homo ludens electronicus.